glycerine/greenpack/README.md

 The central idea of greenpack: start with msgpack2, and append version numbers and type clues to the end of the field names when stored on the wire.
 We say type "clues" because the type information clarifies the original size and signed-ness of the type, which adds the missing detail to integers needed to fully reconstruct the original data from the serialization.
 This address the problem that commonly msgpack2 implementations ignore the spec and encode numbers using the smallest unsigned type possible, which corrupts the original type information and can induce decoding errors for large and negative numbers.

-The version `zid` number gives us the ability to evolve our data without crashes.

 If you've ever had your msgpack crash your server because you tried to change the type of a field but keep the same name, then you know how fragile msgpack can be.
 The type clue fixes that.

+The version `zid` number gives us the ability to evolve our data without crashes.
+The moniker `zid` reveals `greenpacks` evolution from `zebrapack`, where it stood for "zebrapack version id".
+Rather than rework all the tooling to expect `gid`, which might be confused with a `GUID`, we simply keep the convention. `zid` indicates the field version.

 The second easy idea: use the Go language struct definition syntax as our serialization schema.
-Why invent another format?
+There is no need to invent a completely different format.
 Serialization for Go developers should be almost trivially easy.
 While we are focused on a serialization format for Go, because other language can read msgpack2, they can also readily parse the schema.
 While the schema is optional, greenpack (this repo) provides code generation tools based on the schema (Go file) that generates extremely fast serialization code.

 # the need for stronger integer typing